justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 The meat of that text is the unified output format of the `diff` tool.
 If you work with git much you probably recognize what most of that is.
 But the semantic web isn't about just allowing you to work with data you already know how to decipher.
-So that means we need to unpack this compact application-centric representation into a [data-centric](http://www.datacentricmanifesto.org/) representation.
+To participate in the semantic web we need to unpack this compact application-centric representation into a [data-centric](http://www.datacentricmanifesto.org/) representation so that others don't need to do the deciphering.
+In the semantic web we want data to wear its meaning on its sleeve.

-That compact representation is fine for the `patch` tool but doesn't really check any of [these boxes](https://youtu.be/f9wautaqWUs?t=1116):
+That compact representation is fine for the `diff` and `patch` tools but doesn't really check any of [these boxes](https://youtu.be/f9wautaqWUs?t=1116):

 ![Ora slide](media/ora_slide.jpg)